Billing for direct-to-consumer telehealth

 While each state is different, most have expanded coverage for telehealth due to COVID-19.
 Check your state’s current laws and reimbursement policies to see what is covered.

-Many changes to reimbursement rules for COVID-19 care also cover on-demand telehealth.
+Many changes to COVID-19 reimbursement rules also cover on-demand telehealth.
 They include specific information related to virtual or audio-only visits.
 For tips on coding private insurance claims, see:

 - Coding Scenarios during COVID-19 — from the American Academy of Family Physicians